Chiefs top Bolts 31-21 to earn No. 2 seed, first-round bye

 The streak finally ended when Rivers found Keenan Allen in the end zone early in the second quarter — a drive that proved doubly costly for the Chiefs.
 Safety Juan Thornhill (knee) and cornerback Bashaud Breeland (illness) left the game.

 Mahomes threw just his fifth interception of the season, and second in two games against Los Angeles, and the Chargers punched into the end zone three plays later for a 14-10 lead.
-On the ensuing kickoff, Hardman showed why he was voted a Pro Bowl return specialist, skirting the sideline for a TD return that restored the Chiefs’ lead.
+On the ensuing kickoff, Hardman showed why he was voted a Pro Bowl return specialist, taking it back 104 yards for a touchdown that restored the Chiefs’ lead.

 The Chiefs scored almost as quickly when they got the ball back.

-Williams took the first-down handoff and angle to his left, then turned up field.
+After forcing a punt, Williams took the first-down handoff and skirted to his left.
 Three defenders converged on him but none of them wrapped him up.
-The oft-injured running back made a nifty pirouette, found the open field and sprinted the rest of the way with Tyreek Hill by his side for the 84-yard touchdown.
+The oft-injured running back made a nifty pirouette, found the open field and sprinted the rest of the way for the 84-yard touchdown.

-”We had two guys try to make the play,” Chargers coach Anthony Lynn said. ”I think they ran into each other and fell off the ball carrier, but we had some guys slow down.
-The pursuit slowed because they thought someone else made the play.”

-At that point, eyes shifted to cell phones and scoreboards for the outcome in New England.
+At that point, eyes shifted to cell phones and scoreboards for the outcome in Foxborough.

-They remained there as the AFC West champions put away another win over the Chargers, and the Dolphins wrapped up an improbable victory over Bill Belichick’s bunch to shake up the playoff pecking order.
+They remained there as the Chiefs put away another win over the Chargers, and the Dolphins wrapped up an improbable victory over Tom Brady and Co. to shakeup the playoff pecking order.

-”We don’t plan on slowing down,” Reid said. ”We’re going to keep our foot on the pedal and keep rolling.”

 NICE SUGGS-ESTION